KOKC (AM): Ownership changes

-Switch to talk
+Switch to talk and call letter change to KOKC

 In 2002, the station added The Radio Factor with Fox News Channel star Bill O'Reilly as well as CBS Radio News at the top of the hour, fueling speculation about a move to a talk format.
 Later that year, KOMA's then parent company, Renda Broadcasting, announced it was discontinuing the simulcast with KOMA-FM.
 The oldies format would remain on the FM station while the AM station would switch to all-talk.

 The launch date for the talk format was originally set for Monday, February 3, 2003.
 However, the disintegration of Space Shuttle Columbia on re-entry prompted the change two days earlier.

 In an effort to distinguish the station from the oldies programming on KOMA-FM, KOMA changed its call letters to KOKC on August 27, 2004.
 The call letters had previously been used since the 1950s at KOKC 1490, a station based in Guthrie, Oklahoma.
 In 2004, KOKC switched its news network to ABC a short time later.

 In February 2011, KOKC dropped its network affiliation with ABC, returning to CBS.
 During the 1930s and 1940s, CBS provided the station over 90% of its programming.
-The station has been affiliated with the network on several occasions, most recently when KOKC (then KOMA) flipped to a news-talk format in 2003.
-That relationship ended in 2004 in the wake of Rathergate, a disputed CBS news report involving the military service record of then President George W. Bush.
+The station had been affiliated with the network on several occasions, most recently when KOKC (then KOMA) flipped to a news-talk format in 2003.

 In September 2017, KOKC dropped CBS News once again, and changed network affiliation to Westwood One News.
 On August 30, 2020, KOKC returned to CBS after Westwood One News ended operations.
-In January 2020, the station laid off its local morning and afternoon hosts, and now airs primarily syndicated talk programming.
+In January 2020, the station laid off its local morning and afternoon hosts and began airing primarily syndicated talk programming.
+This would last until November 2020, when prior local radio host Chad Alexander returned to the 4 PM weekday slot with a talk show.